Demystifying Legal Separation in California: Your Essential Guide!

 Property Division

 Legal separation involves the division of assets and debts acquired during the marriage.
-The court aims to divide the community property fairly, taking into account various factors such as the length of the marriage, each party’s contributions, and their financial needs.
+The court aims to divide the community property fairly, considering various factors such as the length of the marriage, each party’s contributions, and their financial needs.

 Health Insurance and Benefits

 During a legal separation, one spouse may still provide health insurance coverage to the other spouse.
-Additionally, certain benefits that are associated with being married, such as social security benefits, may still be accessible during a legal separation.
+Additionally, certain benefits associated with marriage, such as social security, may still be accessible during a legal separation.

 Residency Requirements and Marital Status